jenkinsci/warnings-ng-plugin/doc/Documentation.md

 Static Analysis Collector Plug-in provided previously.
 When this option is activated you get a unique entry point for all of your issues.

+In the basic configuration section you can additionally choose if the step should run for failed builds as well.
+This option is disabled by default, since analysis results might be inaccurate if the build failed.

 An example pipeline with these options is shown in the following snippet:

 ```